focused-labs/ai-custom-chatbot-quickstart/README.md

-# Focused Labs Developer Kit · Getting Started · The Basics/Bare Minimum
+# AI Domain Specific Chatbot Toolkit

-## Hello
+## Use Case

-This tutorial shows you how to run a sample custom AI chatbot.
-The tutorial covers The Basics or the bare minimum.
+This tutorial shows you how to get started building a custom chatbot using our preferred LLM tech stack:
+- OpenAI
+- Langchain
+- LlamaHub Loaders
+- Pinecone vector DB
+- Python (FastAPI web framework)

+### What we aim to do

+- Demonstrate how to add custom domain knowledge to an LLM model (we're using gpt-3.5-turbo).
+- Share our learnings with other developers looking to become familiar with the LLM tech stack
+- Demonstrate a conversational memory LLM chatbot
+- Demonstrate how to retrieve and persist metadata in the form of document citations/sources in a Pinecone vector database
+- Demonstrate using agents and tools with the Langchain Framework

+### Why?

+Domain specific AI chatbots can be used in the following ways:

+- Virtual Assistants
+- Knowledge retrieval
+- Text synthesis
+- Text formatting
+- Sentiment analysis
+- And many, many more...

-## Objectives
+## Technical Objectives

 - Ingest data into a vector database
 - Query the vector database
-- Query an agent that decides whether or not to query the vector database
+- Query an agent that decides whether to query the vector database

-## Overview
+## Architecture Overview

 ![Overview Diagram](./Overview.png)

 ## Prerequisites

-1. A Pinecone Vector Database.
+1. Pinecone Vector Database.
 You can create a free account [at Pinecone's website](https://www.pinecone.io/).
-2. An Open AI API account.
+2. Open AI API account.
 You can sign up [at Open AI's website](https://platform.openai.com/signup).
 3. Python (and your favorite IDE).
 We are using python v3.10.7.
-4. Your favorite API client tool (our favorite is Postman, or you can use CLI curl)
+4. Your favorite API client tool (we used Postman, but you can also use [curl](https://github.com/curl/curl))

 ## Set up your environment